Quantum digital cooling: Conclusion

 \section{Conclusion}

 In this paper, we investigated how cooling can be simulated on a digital quantum computer, and demonstrated that this can be exploited for the design of scalable algorithms for preparing ground states of $N$-qubit systems.
 We identified how one can meet many of the fundamental challenges that the digital approach to cooling raises and use the leverage offered exclusively by digital quantum hardware, namely the freedom of choice in the coupling strength and fridge energy.
 We laid out a general approach of simulating a cold bath with a single ancilla qubit, which is iteratively coupled to various locations in the system and reset periodically to extract entropy and energy.
 We studied how to digitize the system-fridge coupling simulation without causing additional reheating, and how to avoid symmetries which produce non-ergodic behavior that hinders cooling.
 By tuning coupling parameters beyond the perturbative regime described by Fermi's golden rule, efficient cooling of targeted transitions can be realized.
 Following these principles we proposed two protocols for preparing approximate ground states of $N$-qubit systems --- the BangBang protocol and the LogSweep protocol.
-The BangBang protocol operates in the regime of strong coupling and extreme digitization, thus requiring a short circuit depth.
-It relies on analytical estimates of transition energies, and gives best results for systems with banded energy spectra.
-The LogSweep protocol, on the contrary, operates at weak coupling and ensures vanishing Trotter error, while systematically scanning the energy spectrum to match transitions resonantly.
-We studied numerically how these protocols perform when applied to short quantum Ising chains in different regimes, and we showed that the BangBang protocol efficiently cools the system in the paramagnetic and in the ferromagnetic regime, while the LogSweep protocol shows good performance in the critical and ferromagnetic regime.
+We studied numerically how these protocols perform on the three phases of the 1D transverse-field Ising model.
+We found that the BangBang protocol quickly cools the system near to the ground state in the paramagnetic and in the ferromagnetic regime, but has difficulty in the critical regime.
+The LogSweep protocol is observed to cool all three phases to the ground state at a polynomial cost in the overlap error.
+In the weakly-coupled and critical phases, the LogSweep protocol further demonstrates a constant energy error as a function of the system size (for fixed gradation number), making it a competitive state preparation method.